Once in awhile, you’ll buy a pair of pants that have a vent (or notch) in the hem like these:

 Now, when you turn the vents right side out, this is what they look like on the wrong side:

-See how the edge is folded under instead of having a raw edge?
+See how the top edge of the new hem is folded under instead of there being a raw edge?

 Now look at the right side of the vents.